-Larger solar panel types that are designed to be connected in an array need a standardized termination that can handle higher power levels.
+Larger solar panel in dubai that are designed to be connected in an array need a standardized termination that can handle higher power levels.
 The MC4 connector perfectly fits the need, but you need to know how to connect solar cables.
 Most larger solar panels rated over 50 watts already come with MC4 connectors.

 The term MC4 stands for Multi-Contact 4 mm and is the typical connector in the solar energy industry.
 It is a round plastic housing with a single conductor in a male/female paired configuration, developed by Multi-Contact Corporation.